 The AFib and Stroke Connection

-The two most serious complications of chronic (long-term) atrial fibrillation are stroke and heart failure.
-Stroke can happen when a blood clot travels to an artery in the brain, blocking off blood flow.
-In AF, blood clots can form in the atria because some of the blood "pools” in the fibrillating atria instead of flowing into the ventricles.
+The two most serious complications of atrial fibrillation are stroke and heart failure.
+In AFib, blood clots can form in the atria because some of the blood "pools” in the fibrillating atria instead of flowing into the ventricles.
 If a piece of a blood clot in the left atrium breaks off, it can travel to the brain, causing a stroke.
-People with AF are often treated with blood-thinning medicines to reduce the chances of developing blood clots.

-Heart failure is when the heart can’t pump enough blood to meet the needs of the body.
-AF can cause heart failure when the ventricles beat too fast and don’t have enough time to fill with blood to pump out to the body.
-Heart failure causes tiredness, leg swelling, and shortness of breath.
+Heart failure occurs when the heart can’t pump enough blood to meet the needs of the body.
+AFib can cause heart failure when the ventricles beat too fast and don’t have enough time to fill with blood to pump out to the body.

-AF and other supraventricular arrhythmias can occur for no apparent reason.
-Most of the time, however, they are caused by an underlying condition that damages the heart muscle and its ability to conduct electrical impulses.
+Most of the time, AFib result from an underlying condition that damages the heart muscle and its ability to conduct electrical impulses.
 These conditions include high blood pressure (hypertension), coronary artery disease, heart failure, or rheumatic heart disease.
-Other conditions also can lead to AF, including overactive thyroid gland (too much thyroid hormone produced) and heavy alcohol use.
-AF also becomes more common as people get older.

 What Women Need to Know about Afib and Stroke Risk